dnnsoftware/Dnn.Platform/CONTRIBUTING.md

 If you are new to Dnn Development, you can start by watching this video playlist which explains how to setup the required tools, your development environment and submit pull requests for modules, this repository and the Persona Bar.

-[How to make a pull requests playlist](https://www.youtube.com/playlist?list=PLIx1M8IdVvqZ0bnODGqJyxvONNPj5BzMP)
+[How to make a pull requests playlist](https://www.youtube.com/playlist?list=PLIx1M8IdVvqZ0bnODGqJyxvONNPj5BzMP) Please note that this playlist was recorded some time ago, if you encounter conflicting information, please rely on the most recent written documentation over what you see in those videos.

 * Make sure you have a [GitHub account](https://github.com/signup/free)
 * [Submit a ticket](https://github.com/dnnsoftware/Dnn.Platform/issues/new) for your issue, assuming one does not already exist.
 After review, if the pull request is accepted, we will mark the issue as resolved and assign it to a release so it can be QA'ed.